priyanshuv-raw/OctaNetInternship_ATMMachine/README.md

 How to Use it:

-Open the project on my GitHub profile: https://github.com/priyanshuv-raw/OctaNetInternship_CUI_ATM Clone or download the project to your local machine.
+Open the project on my GitHub profile: https://github.com/priyanshuv-raw/OctaNetInternship_CUI_ATM <br>
+Clone or download the project to your local machine.
 Run the "app.py" file.